syncfusion-content/asp.netwebforms-docs/aspnet/Grid/Server-side-event-arguments-in-ASP-Grid.md

    ### OnServerToolBarClick

 The **OnServerToolBarClick** event is triggered when any of the toolbar icon is clicked.
-The details of the icon clicked can be obtained from the server-side which is explained in the following table.
+The details of the icon clicked can be obtained from server-side, as explained in the following table.

 _Table 4: Syncfusion.JavaScript.Web.GridEventArgs arguments of OnServerToolBarClick event_